-Hardware Taxonomy ENABLED Setting must be enabled in the BIOS (configured as Enabled, Yes, True, or similar value.)
+TERM DESCRIPTION Hardware Taxonomy ENABLED Setting must be enabled in the BIOS (configured as Enabled, Yes, True, or similar value.)
 DISABLED Setting must be disabled in the BIOS (configured as Disabled, No, False, or any other value with this meaning.)
 OPTIONAL Setting can be either disabled or enabled, depending on user's workload.
 Setting does not affect the Configuration Profile or platform deployment.
-Software Taxonomy ancer the comparation frome of platform deployment.
-TRUE Feature is included and enabled by default.
+Software Taxonomy TRUE Feature is included and enabled by default.
 FALSE Feature is included but disabled by default - can be enabled and configured by user.
 N/A Feature is not included and cannot be enabled or configured.

-10.1 Step 1 - Set Up Remote Central Office-Forwarding Configuration Profile Hardware
+11.1 Step 1 - Set Up Remote Central Office-Forwarding Configuration Profile Hardware